semperton/container/README.md

 $hello->print(); // 'Hello World'
 ```

-Note that the container only creates instances once.
+Note that the container only creates (shared) instances once.
 It does not work as a factory.
 You should consider the [Factory Pattern](https://designpatternsphp.readthedocs.io/en/latest/Creational/SimpleFactory/README.html) or use the ```create()``` method instead:

 ```php